Helping Someone You Love With Addiction

 When someone you love has an addiction, it can be heartbreaking and distressing to witness their life spiraling out of control.
 You may feel completely powerless to intervene.
 Addiction can take over someone’s life to the point where they may seem like a different person than they used to be, yet you may be unsure of how to help someone you love, especially if you know they have a problem and they don’t yet want to admit it.

 It’s not always easy to know how to help someone who doesn’t want help, but being there for someone you love is critical to help them take back control of their life and start the path to recovery.
-This article will detail what to say to someone struggling with addiction, how to confront family members on drugs, how to encourage your loved one to seek treatment, and how to support someone in recovery.
+This article will detail what to say to someone struggling with addiction, how to confront family members on drugs, how to encourage your loved one to seek addiction treatment, and how to support someone in recovery.

 Help Yourself First

-You’re probably familiar with the instructions provided during the safety briefing before an airplane fligh.
+You’re probably familiar with the instructions provided during the safety briefing before an airplane flight.
 During a problem on the flight, it’s important to ensure that you have your oxygen mask secured before helping someone else with theirs.
 The idea that you cannot help someone else before first taking care of yourself applies equally when it comes to addiction.
 In short, you may be so focused on helping your loved one that you completely neglect your own needs.
 This ultimately creates excessive stress and mental and physical strain, which, in the end, is detrimental to both you and your loved one.
 If you can’t think clearly because you feel so overwhelmed or you’re not taking care of yourself, you’re not serving anyone.

 Helping people with addiction is not easy but learning about addiction and treatment options and asking for help when you need it will allow you to provide the best help possible to your loved one.
 Start by reading about how to recognize the signs and symptoms of addiction in a loved one on the National Institute on Drug Abuse website.1